Notifications

 M*Under Review – the individual is under review by the Ministry of Transportation and Economic Corridors.

-NExcludes Class 2 and 4 – Due to a medical condition the holder of a Class 1 licence with a condition code N is not allowed to operate vehicles in the Class 2 and 4 licence categories.
+Excludes Class 2 and 4 –the holder of a Class 1 licence with a condition code N is not allowed to operate vehicles in the Class 2 and 4 licence categories.
+This code is placed on a driver’s licence:

 T*Special Medical – the individual has a medical condition that affects their ability to safely operate a motor vehicle.